Canon 7D II vs Sony A7R II

-The Canon EOS 7D Mark II and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in September 2014 and June 2015.
+The Canon EOS 7D Mark II and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in September 2014 and June 2015.
 The 7D Mark II is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (7D Mark II) and a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (7D Mark II) and a full frame (A7R II) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Canon 7D II and the Sony A7R II are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 7D II and the Sony A7R II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D Mark II – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (27 percent) than the Canon 7D II.
 Moreover, the A7R II is markedly lighter (31 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.